jfftck/XynHTML/README.md

 - ❌ **HTML Fragments** - Document fragment support for efficient DOM updates

 ### Developer Experience & Tooling
-- ◯ **Code Parser with Syntax Highlighting** - Parse and highlight JavaScript, HTML, CSS, and other languages within XynTag components
+- ⊗ **Code Parser with Syntax Highlighting** - Parse and highlight JavaScript, HTML, CSS, and other languages within XynTag components
-- ◯ **Widget System** - Pre-built reactive components (buttons, forms, modals, tooltips, etc.) for rapid development
+- ⊗ **Widget System** - Pre-built reactive components (buttons, forms, modals, tooltips, etc.) for rapid development

 ### Routing & Navigation
-- ◯ **Client-Side Routing** - Hash-based and history API routing for single-page applications
+- ⊗ **Client-Side Routing** - Hash-based and history API routing for single-page applications
-- ◯ **Route Parameters** - Dynamic route segments with parameter extraction
+- ⊗ **Route Parameters** - Dynamic route segments with parameter extraction
-- ◯ **Route Guards** - Authentication and authorization checks before route activation
+- ⊗ **Route Guards** - Authentication and authorization checks before route activation
-- ◯ **Nested Routing** - Hierarchical route structures for complex applications
+- ⊗ **Nested Routing** - Hierarchical route structures for complex applications
-- ◯ **Route Transitions** - Animated transitions between routes with lifecycle hooks
+- ⊗ **Route Transitions** - Animated transitions between routes with lifecycle hooks

 ### Legend
 - ✅ **Implemented** - Feature is complete and functional
 - ❌ **Planned** - Feature is planned but not yet implemented
+- ⊙ **Wishlist Completed** - Wishlist feature that has been implemented
-- ◯ **Wishlist** - Feature ideas that might be completed in the future, but no commitment is made
+- ⊗ **Wishlist Incomplete** - Wishlist feature ideas that might be completed in the future, but no commitment is made

 ## Quick Start